 But usage-based pricing creates challenges:

 Revenue volatility.
 Customer usage fluctuates monthly.
 A customer might do $1,000 in usage in January, $600 in February, $1,400 in March.
-This makes forecasting harder and revenue less predictable.
+This makes forecasting harder and revenue less predictable unless you rely on leading indicators to predict SaaS demand.

 Gross margin pressure.
 Higher usage often means higher infrastructure costs.
 You need to price to maintain margins as customers scale.

 Implementation complexity.
 You need robust metering infrastructure to track usage accurately and bill fairly.
-This requires engineering investment.
+Robust billing logic is also required to ensure accurate tracking and billing for usage, which can add to engineering investment.

 Usage-based pricing works well when value scales clearly with usage (data storage, API calls, transactions processed), infrastructure costs scale proportionally with usage, and customer success depends on product adoption.

-Tiered pricing offers multiple packages at different prices with different feature sets.
+Tiered pricing offers multiple packages at different prices with different feature sets, designed to serve different customer segments such as small businesses, startups, and enterprises with tailored packages.
 Typically Good-Better-Best structure.

 Financial characteristics: